 - 1. What is the super tax refund?

-- 2. Who is eligible for the LISC?
+- 2. Who is eligible for the LISTO?

 - 3. What is adjusted taxable income?

-- 6. What do I need to do to ensure I receive the LISC?
+- 6. What do I need to do to ensure I receive the LISTO?

-- 7. How long do I have to wait before I receive the LISC?
+- 7. How long do I have to wait before I receive the LISTO?

-- 8. What if I have retired by the time the government has paid the LISC?
+- 8. What if I have retired by the time the government has paid the LISC/LISTO?

-- 9. Is there a minimum amount of LISC that I can receive?
+- 9. Is there a minimum amount of LISTO that I can receive?

-- 10. Where can I find more information about the LISC?
+- 10. Where can I find more information about the LISTO?

-Note: The Australian government has extended the Low Income Superannuation Contribution (LISC) beyond June 2017.
-The main change is that it will be renamed as the Low Income Superannuation Tax Offset (LISTO).
-The new laws were enacted on 29 November 2016, and commence in July 2017,
+Note: The Australian government extended the Low Income Superannuation Contribution (LISC) beyond June 2017.
+The main change is that it is now renamed as the Low Income Superannuation Tax Offset (LISTO).

 If you earn less than $37,000, and you, or your employer, makes concessional (before-tax) contributions to your super fund, you may get a refund of up to $500 a year for the contributions tax deducted from the super contributions.
 More specifically, if your ‘adjusted taxable income is less than $37,000, and concessional contributions are made to your super account, then you may get a super tax refund.
 An explanation of the meaning of ‘adjusted taxable income’ appears later in this article.